brysalazar12/jqform/README.md

 Validation will trigger on event of field
 ---

 ### TODO

-should able to get the value of select, textarea,checkbox,radio button
+Should able to get the value of select, textarea,checkbox,radio button